Candida auris: Identification and morphology

-First identified in 2009, C. auris is a species of ascomycetous fungus of the genus Candidozyma that grows as a yeast.
+First identified in 2009, C. auris is a species of ascomycetous fungus of the genus Candida that grows as a yeast.
 As a budding yeast, it rarely forms hyphae or pseudohyphae.
 Its name comes from the Latin word for ear, aus (genitive auris).
 It forms smooth, shiny, whitish-gray, viscous colonies on growth media.
 Microscopically, cells are ellipsoid in shape.

+Candida auris can switch between two distinct cell states, called White and Brown, through a reversible epigenetic process.
+These cell states behave differently, showing changes in drug sensitivity, stress resistance, and ability to survive on skin, which helps the fungus adapt to harsh environments.

 Clinical significance

-Candidozyma auris has attracted increased clinical attention because of its multiple drug resistance.
+Candida auris has attracted increased clinical attention because of its multiple drug resistance.

 In vitro, more than 90% of C. auris isolates are resistant to fluconazole and a range of 3–73% of C. auris isolates are resistant to voriconazole, while other triazoles (posaconazole, itraconazole, and isavuconazole) display better activity.
-Of isolates, 13% to 35% were reported resistant to amphotericin B, but most isolates are susceptible to echinocandins.
+Of isolates, 13% to 50% were reported resistant to amphotericin B, but most isolates are susceptible to echinocandins.

 Treatment is complicated because C. auris is easily misidentified as various other Candida species.
 A brief outline of its clinical relevance as of 2016, understandable by general audiences, was published by the Center for Infectious Disease Research and Policy at the University of Minnesota.

 C. auris is known to have a specific adhesion protein called surface colonization factor (Scfl1) which facilitates the fungus in adhering to human skin, inanimate surfaces, forming biofilms and spreading in the bloodstream.
 The Sclf1 fungal adhesin, first observed in candida auris, and another adhesin seen in other fungi (Iff4109), are thought to be a major contributor to the yeast's virulence.

+Recent work shows that C. auris can fix a small amount of ambient CO_{2} by converting it into bicarbonate via carbonic anhydrase Nce103, sustaining mitochondrial energy metabolism and contributing to amphotericin B resistance in nutrient-limited niches such as skin.
+This carbonic sensing pathway also enables C. auris to utilize CO_{2} released by urease-positive skin bacteria, linking the skin microbiome to fungal fitness and colonization.
+These cooperative host–microbe interactions and intrinsic metabolic adaptation jointly enhance survival and drug tolerance in this fungus.

 Mortality of people with C. auris bloodstream infections (BSI) ranged from 30 to 60%.
 Bloodstream infections can seed yeast to infect organs.
 Many of these people had other serious illnesses and conditions (comorbidities) that increased their risk of death.

 Hydrogen peroxide is effective at killing C. auris in hospital surfaces, preventing it from spreading.
 The United States Environmental Protection Agency (EPA) also lists antimicrobial surface cleaners that are effective at eradicating C. auris.

 Vaccine development

-As of October 2024, no human vaccine against Candidozyma auris has been found.
+As of October 2024, no human vaccine against Candida auris has been found.
 Experiments involving the NDV-3A vaccine have successfully immunized mice against the fungus.
 The vaccine also improved the protective efficacy of the antifungal drug micafungin against C. auris infection in the mouse bloodstream.